bitmagnet-io/bitmagnet/bitmagnet.io/tutorials/import.md

 > Important
 >
-> Before continuing with this tutorial, please [obtain and configure a personal TMDB API key]({% link setup/configuration.md %}#obtaining-a-tmdb-api-key).
+> Before continuing with this tutorial, please [obtain and configure a personal TMDB API key, or disable the TMDB API integration]({% link setup/configuration.md %}#obtaining-a-tmdb-api-key).

 **bitmagnet** includes an import endpoint at `/import`; this can be used for importing Torrent files from any source.